What exactly is VRS?

 It has a lot to offer:

-- VRS is a powerful telemetry analysis tool.
-It records and stores your telemetry data, and keeps track of your racing statistics and your performance trends.
+- VRS records and stores your driving data in the cloud, and keeps track of your racing statistics and your performance trends.

-- VRS partners with some of the top sim racers to give you access to their car setups and telemetry.
+- VRS partners with some of the top sim racers to give you access to their car setups and driving data.
 You can compare and analyze your performance against these top drivers and learn from them.

-- As well, VRS serves as a platform of 1:1 live coaching.
-You can schedule a coaching session with one of our coaches and discuss various aspects of your driving style, racing practice, etc.
+- As well, VRS serves as a platform of 1:1 live coaching and group classes.
+You can schedule a coaching session or join a class with one of our coaches and discuss various aspects of your driving style, racing practice, etc.

 - With VRS Teams you can seamlessly share telemetry with your teammates and compare each other’s laps.